 How is it possible that subatomic particles behave like human beings?
 How is it possible that the Law of Contact applies to both paired particles and twins?

-Let’s begin by asking, Where did we human beings come from?
+Let’s begin by asking, Where did human beings come from?
 Most people subscribe to Darwin’s theory that we came from apes.
 But where did apes come from?
 Apes came from other mammals, who came from the first mammals, who came from non-mammals, who came from some sort of amphibians, who came from animals who lived in the ocean.
-We human beings can trace our ancestry back to the oceans, and back to the first living organism.
+We can trace our ancestry back to the oceans, and back to the first living organism.

 But where did the first living organism come from?
 From air and sunlight and water and chemicals.
 In other words, the first living organism came from non-living matter, from inanimate “stuff.”
-If we human beings can trace our ancestry back to the first living organism, then we, too, came from non-living matter.
+If we can trace our ancestry back to the first living organism, then we, too, came from non-living matter.
 We’re related to matter, to inanimate stuff.
 Everything is connected, everything is alive.
 Matter contains the seeds of life, of consciousness, matter contains the seeds of Hamlet and the Mona Lisa.

 Primitive man’s view that everything is alive has long been derided as “animism.”
 But we’re proud to acknowledge our kinship with primitive man, and we see the Philosophy of Today as a new animism.

 The Paired Particles experiment is sometimes called The Aspect Experiment or Bell’s Theorem.
 It made Einstein uncomfortable; he called quantum physics “spooky.”
 It also violates Einstein’s teaching that nothing is faster than the speed of light.
 Paired particles, like a mother and child separated by a continent, communicate instantly, that is, they communicate faster than the speed of light.